Sanglorian/orcus/Orcus Advanced Options - current.md

 **Components:** A morsel of food and a fossil (27 gp)
 **Duration:** Special

 By means of this incantation, you use an animal to deliver a message.
 Choose a Tiny beast you can see within range, such as a squirrel, a blue jay, or a bat.
 You specify a location, which you must have visited, and a recipient who matches a general description, such as “a man or woman dressed in the uniform of the town guard” or “a red-haired gnome wearing a pointed hat.”
 You also speak a message of up to twenty-five words.

-The target beast travels for the duration of the incantation toward the specified location, covering about 50 miles per 24 hours for a flying messenger, or 25 miles for other animals.
+The target beast travels for the duration of the incantation toward the specified location, covering about 2 miles per hour for a flying messenger, or 1 mile per hour for other animals.

 When the messenger arrives, it delivers your message to the creature that you described, replicating the sound of your voice.
 The messenger speaks only to a creature matching the description you gave.
-If the messenger doesn't reach its destination before the incantation ends, the message is lost, and the beast makes its way back to where you cast this incantation.
+If the messenger doesn’t reach its destination before the incantation ends, the message is lost, and the beast makes its way back to where you cast this incantation.

-The duration of the incantation is your Nature check result in hours.
+*Nature check:* The duration of the incantation is your Nature check result in hours.

 ### Locate Animals or Plants

 Level 3 Scrying Incantation (Nature)

 **Cost to Learn:** 27 gp
-**Completion Time:** 1 hour
+**Completion Time:** 10 minutes
 **Components:** A bit of fur from a bloodhound and a silver dowsing rod (27 gp)
 **Duration:** Instantaneous

 Describe or name a specific kind of beast or plant.
 Concentrating on the voice of nature in your surroundings, you learn the direction and distance to the closest creature or plant of that kind within 5 miles, if any are present.

+*Nature check:* With a DC 14 Nature check, you learn a further detail about the beast or plant you described, or the range extends to 10 miles.

 ### Bonded Companion